Optic tract

 In neuroanatomy, the optic tract (from Latin tractus opticus) is a part of the visual system in the brain.
 It is a continuation of the optic nerve that relays information from the optic chiasm to the ipsilateral lateral geniculate nucleus (LGN), pretectal nuclei, and superior colliculus.

 It is composed of two individual tracts, the left optic tract and the right optic tract, each of which conveys visual information exclusive to its respective contralateral half of the visual field.
 Each of these tracts is derived from a combination of temporal and nasal retinal fibers from each eye that corresponds to one half of the visual field.
 In more specific terms, the optic tract contains fibers from the ipsilateral temporal hemiretina and contralateral nasal hemiretina.

+Anatomy

+Arterial supply

+The optic tract receives arterial supply from the anterior choroidal artery, and posterior communicating artery.

+Function

-Visual system
+Visual function

 The optic tract carries retinal information relating to the whole visual field.
 Specifically, the left optic tract corresponds to the right visual field, while the right optic tract corresponds to the left visual field.
 To form the right visual field, temporal retinal fibers from the left eye and nasal retinal fibers from the right eye form the left optic tract, and to form the left visual field, temporal retinal fibers from the right eye and nasal retinal fibers from the left eye form the right optic tract.

-Autonomics
+Autonomic function

 Several autonomic ocular motor responses are consensual.
 The optic tract is primarily responsible for relaying visual information to the LGN, but it is also peripherally responsible for transducing these bilateral autonomic reflexes, including the pupillary light reflex and pupillary dark reflex.